gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 ## Platform Protocol

-    Set readiness bonus to 20.
+    Set the readiness bonus to 20.

 ## Jumping